Tominous/TalentRecordzBot/README.md

-Make new folder ```mkdir name``` go inside folder ```cd name``` do this command ```git clone https://github.com/ChisdealHD/TalentRecordzBot.git``` then folder be TalentRecordzBot-master so do "cd TalentRecordzBot-master" = if folder not called that do "ls" see whats called.
+Make new folder ```mkdir name``` go inside folder ```cd name``` do this command ```git clone https://github.com/ChisdealHD/TalentRecordzBot.git``` download this files and extract it and put 2 .exe inside bot ```http://talentrecordz.uk.to/downloads/ffmpeg.zip``` then folder be TalentRecordzBot-master so do "cd TalentRecordzBot-master" = if folder not called that do "ls" see whats called.
 ```Javascript
 then "npm Install"